 This process lets you create an app instance in AEM.

-App templates provide an easy way to leverage existing designs created by devlopers, used for the creation of new apps within AEM.
+App templates provide an easy way to use existing designs created by developers, used for the creation of new apps within AEM.

 What is an app template?
 Think of it as a collection of page templates and components that represent a baseline or foundation of an app.

-When creating a new app based on the template of another app, you will get an app that has a starting point representative of the app in which it was created from.
+When creating an app based on the template of another app, you get an app that has a starting point representative of the app in which it was created from.

-You must have an existing mobile app template (or an app installed that has an app template) to make use of this feature.
+You must have an existing mobile app template (or an app installed that has an app template) to use this feature.

 Once you create an On-Demand app from the application dashboard, the next step is to associate your app to the cloud configuration.